ckandrinirina/ck-eglise/docs/feautures/dropdown.md

 ## Implementation Details

-The component uses the following internal logic:
+The components use the following internal logic:

 1. Fetches dropdown options using `DropdownService` based on the provided key
 2. Supports both controlled and uncontrolled usage